Angelo-Miguel-E-Cruz/_breathesafe/SETUP INSTRUCTIONS.md

 5. type "npm install *names of dependencies*"

 NOTE: If any dependencies fail to download, please search for "*dependency name* install npm"
+NOTE: Please change payload in ESP32 code to include a device_id variable at the end (see backend > src > services > sensorServices.js > Line 33).
+This variable can simply be 1, 2, 3, ...